 Jonathan Hawkins is the Manager of Streetscape and Planning for the Garment District Alliance, working to improve the quality of life in a dense and vibrant Midtown neighborhood.
 He previously held roles at MTA New York City Transit and the Alan M. Voorhees Transportation Center at Rutgers University.

 Join us on Broadway in Manhattan with Emily Weidenhof and Jonathan Hawkins and our Streets Ahead Working Groups while they explore new streetscape activations and future opportunities for a more people-centered public realm.
 Projects include slow streets in Flat Iron and Times Square Districts, and a Plaza in the Garment District.

 Throughout the fall, Streets Ahead is covening interdisciplinary Working Groups to advance a set of visionary proposals and tools for a more vibrant, equitable streetscape.
 Each Working Group will focus on one of five key lenses: Commerce, Care, Climate, Culture, and Continuity.

 Guest Policy ↓

 The Urban Design Forum promotes conversation between invited civic leaders, designers, developers and advocates.
 This event will be hosted for Forum Fellows.
-To join the Forum as a Fellow, click here.
 To keep a walking group manageable, we will limit this tour to 30 participants.
 We will share outdoor tour safety guidelines in advance of the tour.